rjhowell44/getting.started/README.md

 ![New Project Dialog](images/new-project-dialog.png)

-Provide a project name and optional description - notification settings can be changed at anytime.
+Provide a Project name and optional description - notification settings can be changed at anytime.

-Select `Submit`, and then select the name-link for your new project to go to the `Spaces tab` which should look like
+Select `Submit`, and then select the name-link for your new project to go to the `Spaces tab` which should look as follows.

 ![New Project Spaces Tab](images/new-project-spaces-tab.png)

-Select the `New Space` button to bring the dialog below
+Select the `New Space` button to bring up the dialog below.

 ![New Space Diaglg](images/new-space-dialog.png)

+Provide a Space name and option description and `Submit`.

+You're ready to start pushing data

 ---